tronprotocol/java-tron/README.md

 $ git checkout -t origin/master
 ```

-then run the following command to build java-tron, the `FullNode.jar` file can be found in `java-tron/build/libs/` after build successful.
+then run the following command to build java-tron, the `FullNode.jar` file can be found in `java-tron/build/libs/` after build successfully.

 ```bash
 $ ./gradlew clean build -x test